 We are planning to introduce opportunities for service users to come together for a meal at week- ends in the same way that people currently do for Eating Together on Wednesdays.
 We hope that our current Sunday volunteers may be interested in providing this service as an alternative way of volunteering.

-Why is the service changing?
+Why has the service changed?

 Taking this in to account as part of a detailed strategic review of all our work the Board of Trustees has concluded that The Food Chain can provide greater benefit to this group of service users by providing meals on seven days of the week rather than just one.
 During 2013 we looked in to the feasibility of doing this in the same way as we do on Sundays but found that this would not be feasible.